 What is Co-Fund NI?

-Further to its successful predecessor, the second Co-Fund NI programme makes available £17.7 million to invest alongside private investors such as business angels or business angel syndicates (hereafter referred to as ‘private investors’ or ‘syndicates’) into eligible SME's based in Northern Ireland.
-When matched 35% with 65% private investors on a deal-by-deal basis this will give an overall ‘fund’ size of £50 million.
+The Co-Fund NI programme makes available £47.3 million to invest alongside private investors such as business angels or business angel syndicates (hereafter referred to as ‘private investors’ or ‘syndicates’) into eligible SME's based in Northern Ireland.
+When matched 35% with 65% private investors on a deal-by-deal basis this will give an overall ‘fund’ size of £136.3 million.

 This initiative is provided by Invest Northern Ireland and part-financed by the European Regional Development Fund under the Invest for Growth and Jobs Programme 2014-2020.

 The Fund will, to the extent possible, follow the terms of the private investors including the structure and price of any investment.

 Once invested the Fund will be able to make follow-on investments alongside syndicates in companies that are already within its portfolio.
 The Fund will expect the private investors to lead investment rounds, with assistance and support from CFM where this is required or requested.

 The Fund will typically only consider 'new investments' for the private investors, where they can demonstrate that they have carried out their own due diligence, and independent assessment of the investment opportunity.

 The Fund expects to invest in rounds of between £150,000 and £1,000,000, and will invest at a ratio of up to a maximum of 50% of the investment round, but more typically aim for 35% of the round.
 The Fund may consider larger round sizes as long as its initial investment is no more than £250,000.